Key takeaways

 Oral health is critical to a child's overall health and well-being.
-How so?
-For starters, the Centers for Disease Control (CDC) reports that tooth decay is the number one chronic childhood disease in America.
-Dental emergencies are also a problem: the CDC notes that they cause more than 34 million lost school hours each year.1 The fact is, children with poor oral health often miss more school and may receive lower grades.
+More than 40% of children have tooth decay by the time they reach kindergarten, according to research by the American Dental Association.
+And this can lead to missing school, because children who suffer from poor oral health are three times more likely to be absent due to toothaches.
+In fact, the CDC notes that unplanned dental care accounts for about 34 million missed school days per school year.1,2 The fact is, children with poor oral health often miss more school and may receive lower grades.
 This missed school time can also impact parents and caregivers, who may need to take time off work to address their child's dental needs.

-Kids who are unhappy with their smile, have chronic bad breath, or experience discomfort due to cavities or gum disease may experience anxiety and lower self-confidence.2 These challenges can cause stress for parents and caregivers as well.
-It's no wonder the American Academy of Pediatrics says poor oral health can have a detrimental effect on success later in life.3 And while cost is often a barrier to getting children the dental care they need, dental insurance can help open up the possibilities to quality care.
-Addressing oral health issues not only helps children stay in school and participate in social activities, but also alleviates the stress and anxiety for both children and their parents.
-Ensuring oral health is another way parents can help children thrive and achieve an even brighter future.
+Kids who are unhappy with their smile, have chronic bad breath, or experience discomfort due to cavities or gum disease may experience anxiety and lower self-confidence.3 And while cost is often a barrier to getting children the dental care they need, dental insurance can help make quality care more accessible.
+Addressing oral health issues may not only helps children stay in school and participate in social activities, but also alleviates the stress and anxiety for both children and their parents.
+Dental disease prevention through regular dental visits, good oral hygiene, and healthy habits is a way to help children thrive and achieve an even brighter future.

 A few things every parent should know: